$\aleph_1$ and the modal $\mu$-calculus: -continuous fragment of the modal -calculus

 \subsection{Syntactic considerations}

-\begin{definition} The \emph{digraph $G(\phi)$} of a formula $\phi \in \Lmu$ is obtained from the syntax tree of $\phi$ by adding an edge from each occurrence of a bound variable to its binding fixed-point quantifier.
-The root of $G(\phi)$ is $\phi$. \end{definition}
+\begin{defi} The \emph{digraph $G(\phi)$} of a formula $\phi \in \Lmu$ is obtained from the syntax tree of $\phi$ by adding an edge from each occurrence of a bound variable to its binding fixed-point quantifier.
+The root of $G(\phi)$ is $\phi$. \end{defi}

-\begin{definition} A path in $G(\phi)$ is \emph{\bad} if one of its nodes corresponds to a subformula occurrence of the form $\nec[a]\psi$.
-A \bad cycle in $G(\phi)$ is a bad path starting and ending at the same vertex. \end{definition} Recall that a path in a digraph is simple if it does not visit twice the same vertex.
+\begin{defi} A path in $G(\phi)$ is \emph{\bad} if one of its nodes corresponds to a subformula occurrence of the form $\nec[a]\psi$.
+A \bad cycle in $G(\phi)$ is a bad path starting and ending at the same vertex. \end{defi} Recall that a path in a digraph is simple if it does not visit twice the same vertex.
 The rooted digraph $G(\phi)$ is a tree with back-edges; in particular, it has the following property: for every node, there exists a unique simple path from the root to this node.